AhenKay/INPT_report/README.md

 Subdomain enumeration can also be performed using aiodnsbrute

-Enumerating subdomains for https://virtualinfosecafrica.com using a wordlist located at /usr/share/wordlists/rockyou.txt. would be done by using: aiodnsbrute -d https://virtualinfosecafrica.com -w /Desktop/netPen/Host_discoveries/Service_discovery.txt
+Enumerating subdomains for https://virtualinfosecafrica.com using a wordlist located at /usr/share/wordlists/rockyou.txt. would be done by using:

+aiodnsbrute -d example.com -w /usr/share/wordlists/rockyou.txt > subdomains.txt